 Cold Cathode Stick Lamp

 The creator of this piece scavenged a cold cathode lamp from a scanner.
-I won't pretend to understand how he made it, but we do like the way it looks.
+We won't pretend to understand how he made it, but we do like the way it looks.

 This light would work well in a contemporary or industrial space.
 We can even see it adding atmosphere to a cozy corner in a cool coffee shop or bar.

 20 of 21